-Summary: Non-signatory Morocco acknowledges the harm caused by cluster munitions and adopted the convention in 2008, but has not taken any steps to accede due to the long-standing dispute over Western Sahara.
-Morocco hasparticipated in many of the convention’s meetings, most recently in September 2017.
-It however abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2017.
+Ten-Year Review: Non-signatory Morocco adopted the convention in 2008, but says it cannot join due to its long-standing dispute over Western Sahara.
+Morocco has participated in the convention’s meetings, most recently in September 2019.
+It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2019.

 The Kingdom of Morocco has not acceded to the Convention on Cluster Munitions.

 In an April 2020 letter, Morocco acknowledged the convention’s humanitarian rationale and said it voluntarily complies with key provisions, but repeated its long-held position that it cannot accede to the convention until its dispute over Western Sahara is resolved.